adithyas98/SimpleMIDIController/README.md

 will be using an ADC(Protocol that converts analog signals to digital signals on the ATmega board) to set the proper frequency for the sound.
 Finally, the piezo element will serves as an output by outputting sound.
-I wanted to design this project because I want to play some sick beats!
+I wanted to design this project to play some sick beats!